Chang-ERIBA/Protocol_HTRP/readme.md

 Description:

 - Required:
   - \<Inputfile\> : Path to the file with the colony areas data.
-The plate's names need to have the next format:
+The plate names need to have the following format:
     - > \<ScreenID\>\<PlateNumber\>_\<NSP-or-SP\>,\<ReplicateNumber\>

-  For example, in the Data folder the `colonyAreasA_HR.txt` file a plate has the next name:
+  For example, in the Data folder the `colonyAreasA_HR.txt` file one of the plates has the following name:

   > A10_NSP,1,.tif

-  Which means screen ID "A", Plate Number "10", Non-Selective Plate and Replicate "1".
+  Which means: screen ID "A", Plate Number "10", Non-Selective Plate and Replicate "1".

   - \<Keyfile\>   : Path to the keyfile.
 Th keyfile should be in csv format.
-If the coordinates in the keyfile are incomplete, the program complete the file with a 384 format.
-This file need to have the next names in the columns:
+If the coordinates in the keyfile are incomplete, the program will complete the file with a 384 format.
+This file needs to contain the following columns:
     - Plate # : Numbers
     - Row: Letters from **A** to **P**
     - Column: Numbers from **1** to **24**
-    - ORF
+    - ORF: systematic names of *S. cerevisiae* genes
-    - Gene
+    - Gene: gene names
-    - Mutation (optional; if present it would be used to group and calculate Total Colonies.)
+    - Mutation (optional; if present it would be used to group and calculate "Total Colonies".)

 - Optional Parameters:
   - \<MedianRatioNSP\>: Numeric value between 0-1 that indicates the percentage of the NSP colony size median used as a size threshold to calculate the number of colonies on Non-Selective Plates.
 By default the value is **0.5**.